River of Grass: Plot

-Cozy is a dissatisfied housewife in her thirties who feels no emotional connection with her children.
-After getting dressed up to go to a bar she is nearly run over by Lee.
-Inside, Lee buys Cozy a drink.
-He convinces her to break into a friend's home where they swim in a pool and Lee shows Cozy the gun that he was given by a friend who found it by the side of the road.
-While Lee shows Cozy how to use the gun the owner of the pool comes out to investigate and the gun goes off.
-Believing they have killed the man Cozy and Lee go on the run together.
+Driving and shooting the gun recklessly, Lee nearly runs over Cozy as she walks to a local bar.
+Cozy confronts Lee in the bar, and Lee buys her a drink.
+He convinces her to break into a friend's home and swim in the pool.
+While Lee shows Cozy how to use the gun, the owner of the pool comes out to investigate, and the gun goes off.